Pay tribute to Ambedkar by reading preamble at home, providing relief to poor: Priyanka

 "Every year we celebrate the birth anniversary of Babasaheb Bhimrao Ambedkar, but this time due to the coronavirus pandemic, we are not able to get out of our homes," she said.
 "I appeal to everyone that on this birth anniversary of Babasaheb, people should read the preamble of the Constitution at home and then provide as much relief as possible to the needy in their areas while adhering to the guidelines of the lockdown," Priyanka Gandhi said.

 "Today, on the day of his birth anniversary, we are entering the second phase of the lockdown," she said.
 "At such a time, the resolution of equality and brotherhood needs to be reinforced more firmly."
+In her message on the Dalit icon's birth anniversary, Congress president Sonia Gandhi said it was the duty of every Indian to follow the practice of protecting constitutional values and traditions.
 Former Congress president Rahul Gandhi also paid tributes to the great social reformer and chief architect of the Constitution.

-PTI ASK HMB.
+All state, district and block units of the Congress celebrated Ambedkar Jayanti by reaching out to the poor, needy and the marginalized with all possible help in the difficult situation arising out of the lockdown, according to a party statement.
+Observing strict adherence to the social distancing norms and safety guidelines, Congress workers went out to help all those who are stuck in dire situations due to the lockdown in their respective areas, it said.

+While the state Congress units actively engaged in the distribution of food and essential items to the affected people, party leaders and workers mostly observed the occasion at their homes by paying respect to Ambedkar, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)